galaxyproject/training-material/topics/metabolomics/tutorials/qcxms-predictions/tutorial.md

 # 3D Conformer generation & optimization

 ## Generate conformers
 The next step involves generating three-dimensional (3D) conformers for our molecule.
+It crteaes the actual 3D topology of the molecule based on electromagnetic forces.
+This process might seem trivial for very small and simplistic (meaning no complex structure) molecules, but this can be more challenging for larger molecules with a more flexible geometry.
+This concerns for example P containing biomolecules, where P often forms a rotational center of the molecule.
 The number of conformers to generate can be specified as an input parameter, with a default value of 1 if not provided.
 This process is crucial for exploring the possible shapes and energies that a molecule can adopt.
 The output of this step is a file containing the generated 3D conformers.

 > <details-title> What are conformers? </details-title>
 >